 When considering otoplasty, parents must be confident that they have their child's best interests at heart.
 A positive attitude toward the surgery is an important factor in all facial plastic surgery, but it is especially critical when the patient is a child or adolescent.

 Adult candidates for otoplasty should understand that the firmer cartilage of fully developed ears does not provide the same molding capacity as in children.
-A consultation with a facial plastic surgeon can help parents decide what is best for their child, not only aesthetically, but also psychologically and physically.
+A consultation with a Georgia facial plastic surgeon can help parents decide what is best for their child, not only aesthetically, but also psychologically and physically.
 Timing is always an important consideration.
 Having the procedure at a young age is highly desirable in two respects: the cartilage is extremely pliable, thereby permitting greater ease of shaping; and secondly, the child will experience psychological benefits from the cosmetic improvement.

 Making the decision for otoplasty